Kataglyphis/GraphicEngine/README.md

 Reminder: This project is based on my interest in implementing algortihms by my own and make own research.
 Hence you might encounter some bugs.
 Feel free to report.
+This project was a result from an assignment.
+Under documents you can find the milestone document.

 ### Key Features